sophiedkk/worklab/_sources/chapters/overground.md

 wheelchair and user.
 In an everyday setting these forces are to be minimised to reduce strain and, in a sports setting, they have to be minimised to optimize performance.
-The forces can either be identified through a drag-test or with the coasting deceleration method.
+The forces can either be identified through a drag-test or with a coasting deceleration method.
 This document will give a short overview of rolling resistance, air drag, and how to determine them.
 It will also provide some reference values where possible that can be used for simulation on a treadmill or wheelchair